linode/docs/docs/guides/development/rust/build-a-website-using-rust-and-the-rocket-web-framework/index.md

 ---
 slug: build-a-website-using-rust-and-the-rocket-web-framework
+title: "Build a Website Using Rust and the Rocket Web Framework"
 description: 'Learn what the Rocket framework is, what it does, how it works, and how to install and configure it.'
+authors: ["Nathaniel Stickman"]
+contributors: ["Nathaniel Stickman"]
+published: 2021-06-04
 keywords: ['rocket','rust','functional programming','web application','app framework','handlebars templates']
 tags: ['rust', 'web applications']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-06-04
-title: "Build a Website Using Rust and the Rocket Web Framework"
 external_resources:
 - '[Rockets releases page](https://github.com/SergioBenitez/Rocket/releases)'
 - '[Handlebars](https://handlebarsjs.com/)'